 Baseline setting

-The target of Good Ecological Status or Good Ecological Potential (where mitigation measures against the modification features are considered sufficient for Heavily Modified Water Bodies) as defined for the Water Framework Directive (European Commission, 2000), is being applied as the indicator quality threshold for the first round of Marine Strategy Framework Directive assessments.
-The quantity target is met where ≥95% of the surface area of the assessed intertidal seagrass communities within a UK Regional Sea meets the quality threshold.
-Saltmarsh beds are priority habitats within the UK Biodiversity Action Plan, so this target conforms to those relating to quantity at an acceptable condition recommended by the UK Technical Advisory Group (WFD-UKTAG, 2007) for High Ecological Status and the Habitats Directive (European Commission, 1992) target for Favourable Condition.
+The target of Good Ecological Status or Good Ecological Potential (where mitigation measures against the modification features are considered sufficient for HMWBs) as defined for the WER is being applied as the indicator quality threshold for the UK Marine Strategy assessments.
+The extent target is met where ≥95% of the surface area of the assessed intertidal seagrass communities within a Regional Sea meet the quality threshold.
+Seagrass beds are priority habitats within the UK Biodiversity Action Plan (BAP), so this target conforms to those relating to the assessed surface area achieving an acceptable condition recommended by WFD-UKTAG (2007) for High Ecological Status and the Habitats Regulations target for Favourable Condition.

 This may be reviewed and revised in future assessment cycles.